 How does data aggregation work with Frontastic?

-The 1st optimization we apply is only fetching the data streams which are actually used by the Tastics (frontend components) on a page.
+The 1st optimization we apply is only fetching the data streams which are actually used by the Frontastic components on a page.

-The 3rd optimization is that we automatically limit the number of retrieved items if the Tastics (frontend components) include settings for this.
-If multiple Tastics use a single product data stream but each of them only displays 3 products, we’ll only fetch 3 products from the API.
+The 3rd optimization is that we automatically limit the number of retrieved items if the Frontastic components include settings for this.
+If multiple Frontastic components use a single product data source but each of them only displays 3 products, we’ll only fetch 3 products from the API.

 But the performance still depends on the API performance.
 It will only be as fast as the slowest API response, plus very few milliseconds for the internal processing of the data.
 On top of this, Frontastic handles errors in those APIs gracefully.